humanalien0-0/cs30-major-porject/reflection.md

-# CS30 Major Porject Beta Testing
+# CS30 Major Porject Reflection

-## Perspective of someone experienced in coding
+## What advice would I give myself?

-- fix the mouse animation in the startign screen so that the wave is shown in the left and the right side as well
+- Spend less time perfectioning visuals and complete the basic logic first.
-- Reduce the timming for each level
+- Be more productive in the start rather than the end.
-- make it so that you can choose a specific level
+- Study more about 2dCollide library.

-- Add sound effects
+## Was everything in needs to have completed?

-- its good that the instructions are shown when hovered not clicked
+- Yes, almost everything in the needs to have was completed exept the sound effects which i didnt have much to complete.

-- make the movement smoother
+## The hardest part?

-- interface is good
+- Moment restrictions of the line was the hardest puzzle to solve.
-- highlight line
+- Giving different characteristics to the special blocks was also quite challenging.

-## Perspective of someone not experience in coding
+## Were there any problems I could not solve?

-- make the line standout
+- I was asked to make the movement of the line smoother which I was unable to do because the code was based on drawing the line from cell to cell rather than a line from a pencil.
+I coudnt think of a way to make it smoother without disrupting the fundamentals.